Stamford Town Center: 2000s redevelopment

 In May 2006, the southern portion of the mall, along Tresser Boulevard, was demolished and redeveloped.
 The redevelopment of the former Filene's anchor emphasized being more pedestrian-friendly, and improving the nearby better streetscape.
 This portion of the mall, which included Filene's, was replaced with space for six new restaurants, and Connecticut's largest Barnes & Noble, the latter of which opened in 2008.

 The initial opening of the Plaza (which included Barnes & Noble, H&M, California Pizza Kitchen, Così, Kona Grill, and P.F.
 Chang's) occurred on November 1, 2007.
-Mitchell's Fish Market opened on December 8, 2007, closed in 2014, while the Capital Grille opened on February 25, 2008.
+Mitchell's Fish Market opened on December 8, 2007, while the Capital Grille opened on February 25, 2008.
 Famous Dave's Bar-B-Que had planned to open in this new space, but pulled out of the project.
+Plan B Burger Bar opened on August 4, 2012.

-Layout and design
+Change in ownership

-The mall's design has been criticized for not being pedestrian-friendly, something that the mall's developers sought to address in a redevelopment during the mid-2000s.
+On October 23, 2020, Taubman sold the mall to furniture chain Safevieh.